“Here, let me help you.”

 Camp is an essential part of the educational ministries at Granger.
 Elementary students participate in SpringHill Day Camp, while the middle schoolers travel to SpringHill’s overnight camp in Michigan for a week, during which Granger fills the whole camp.
 High schoolers have multiple opportunities for camp participation, including volunteering at day camp as a counselor in training (CIT).

 In many ways, the CIT program is the central component of day camp at Granger and indicative of its success.
 One or two CITs were assigned to each camper group to help facilitate a positive experience for the participants.
 Because the SpringHill experience is heavily focused on high adventure activities, SpringHill staff members were occupied with harnessing, belaying, and spotting the campers in order to keep them physically safe.
 Meanwhile, the other campers waited their turn for the activity, sometimes for as long as an hour.
 The CITs ensured that campers felt included and had fun during these times.
 They engaged campers in conversations and led what they called “Games with a Purpose” (or “GWAPS”).
 They were especially important this week at Granger, since SpringHill was understaffed.
-Though SpringHill likes to have one staff member for each eight campers in a small group, this week the ratio was less than 1:11, making CITs essential for program quality.
+Though SpringHill likes to have one staff member for every eight campers in a small group, this week the ratio was less than 1:11, making CITs essential for program quality.

 Twenty high school youth were volunteering as CITs during my visit to Granger, and others had served the previous week.
 In fact, several of the CITs from the first week of day camp were no longer volunteering because they were hired to fill gaps in the shorthanded SpringHill staff.
 Every CIT that I spoke with had been a day camp participant, and many spoke of how impactful the experience was.
 They said that involvement in day camp helped them take the next step in their faith and get their entire family more involved in the congregation.
 They recounted stories from when they were elementary age of their own CITs and how they maintained contact with them throughout the year.
 From their perspective, this ongoing relationship was crucial.
 One pointed out, “We get to stay here and continue building those relationships, while the counselors only stay here for a week or two weeks.”